zepto-ish/zepto-ish/README.md

 It implements only the minimum required functionality.

  - Task creation/activation/termination (states: RUNNING, READY, DORMANT)
- - Task scheduling (conforming, with acceptable limitations TBD)
+ - Task scheduling (conforming, with acceptable limitations)
- - Interrupt handling
+ - Interrupt handling (TBD)

 All of this implemented as userspace Linux application.

+> See the [Implementation Details](DETAILS.md) for mode details.

 ## Interrupts?
 In my userspace???